mystcl07/RAG/README.md

 **Configure Directories:**
 Update the PDFS_DIRECTORY in backend/config.py to a valid path (e.g., ./pdfs) where uploaded PDFs will be stored.
-Ensure the directory exists and is writable: bash mkdir pdfs

 **Running the Project**
 **Start the FastAPI Backend:** **Open a terminal and run:**